eric-j-owen/notes/DSA/Data Structures/graphs/graphs.md

 - can take up less space sparce graph
 - faster to iterate over all edges
 - can be slower to lookup specific edge

+## traversal

+### depth first graph traversal

+choose a starting node and follow each neighbors' neighbor before backtracking the other neighbors of previous nodes.

+### breadth first graph traversal

+visit every neightbor of a given node that are at the same "height" (distance from starting node)